Wishing you all the very best for the holiday season.

-Spanning the 121 year history of Prince Henry Hospital Bravery, Bandages and Bedpans highlights the huge changes in nursing practice over the century and illustrates the adversities and adventures experienced by generations of Australian nurses.
+Spanning the 121-year history of Prince Henry Hospital the exhibition, Bravery, Bandages and Bedpans, highlights the huge changes in nursing practise over the 19th and 20th century and illustrates the adversities and adventures experienced by generations of Australian nurses.
 The online companion to the physical exhibition expands on this story.